microsoft/Ironclad/ironfleet/README.md

 Like in IronRSL, the client will print its output to standard output.

-Note that until you stop all the KV servers, each client endpoint is expected to use a stateful protocol.
+Note that until you stop all the SHT servers, each client endpoint is expected to use a stateful protocol.
 And note that the client uses `nthreads+1` ports, since it needs an additional port for setup.
 So, if you run the client program multiple times, use a different `clientip` or use a `clientport` such that